hankhint/city-weather/README.md

-# cityWeather
+# City Weather
 City Weather Dashboard

 ## Features
-Search for a city's weather
+- Search for a city's weather
-See the current weather
+- See the current weather
-See the five day forecast
+- See the five day forecast
-Search for a new city, previously search city is saved for simple one-click search
+- Search for a new city
+- Previous searches persist

 ## Technology Used